Late Talkers: How to help your child

 Typical Language Development

-For a further detailed break-down of what to expect at each stage please also see Talking Point's Age and Stages website page.
+For a detailed break-down of what to expect at each stage please see Speech and Language UK's Age and Stages website page.

 Let's Start Talking Webinar